-ne different tiers within LGNZ are set out below with a brief explanation of the function: [☐ National Council - The LGNZ organisation is governed by a 15 person National Council, with members elected for a three-year term.
-The president and the other 14 members are elected from the country's local government groupings to ensure both geographical and sector representation. [☐ Zone one - New Zealand is divided into six zones, with local authorities in Auckland and Northland being part of Zone One. [☐ Following the Auckland local government amalgamation, LGNZ Constitution was amended to enable local board members to become part of the Zone One Committee.
-There are generally four meetings each year, at different locations throughout the zone. [☐ Sectors - The following three sectors bring together councils by type: metropolitan involving the 10 largest councils, including Auckland Council; regional and unitary; and rural / provincial. [☐ Community Boards Executive Committee - The executive committee is an advisory group to the LGNZ national executive and ensures that the interests and voice of Community Boards is heard at the national level.
-There are no community boards for the Auckland region.
+The different tiers within LGNZ are set out below with a brief explanation of the function:

+- National Council The LGNZ organisation is governed by a 15 person National Council, with members elected for a three year term.
+The president and 14 members are elected from the country's local government groupings to ensure both geographical and sector representation. - Zone groups New Zealand is divided into six zones with local authorities in Auckland and Northland being part of Zone One. - Following the Auckland local government amalgamation, the LGNZ Constitution was amended to enable local board members to become part of the Zone One Committee.
+There are generally four meetings each year, at different locations through the zone. - Sector groups the following four sectors bring together councils by type: metropolitan (involves the 10 largest councils including Auckland Council), provincial (populations between 20,000 and 90,000), rural (populations below 20,000) and regional (regional councils and unitary authorities).